skip to content

 00:34:58 - Dev Agrawal

 Give me a second, let me find it.
 Yeah, so I was talking about support for client-side integration.
 With any sync engine, you have a database on the client side, which is what your UI is going to directly query and directly make changes to.
 Here I was talking about what are the different languages that you can build apps in on top of the PowerSync database.
 Let me come and show code here.
 I'm going to skip some of the setup here.
-Source database sync streams.
+Source database, sync streams.
 I'll get back to that later.
 Client SDK.
 Yeah, so this is, let's go with the JavaScript web here.
-Basically it looks like this: you install the SDK on the client side and we install SQLite.
+Basically it looks like this: you install the SDK on the client side and install SQLite.
 So SQLite is how all the data is stored on the client side.
 There's a schema for the client-side SQLite database.
-So here there's a TODOS table.
-Let me switch to web.
-Here there's a TODOS table.
+So here there's a todos table.
+Let me switch to web here.
+Yeah, so there's a todos table.
 You can put indexes on it, you can define a schema like this, and then we just define your database.
 So you give it your schema, you tell it where the database is going to be stored on the local file system in the browser.

 00:36:37 - Dev Agrawal